syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfDataGrid/RowDragAndDrop.md

 ## Cancel dropping of particular row

-Dropping can be canceled for particular row by handling `QueryRowDragging` event using conditions based on `QueryRowDraggingReason`.
-Refer following code sample to cancel dropping of particular row.
+Dropping can be canceled for a particular row by handling the `QueryRowDragging` event using conditions based on `QueryRowDraggingReason`.

 {% tabs %}
 {% highlight c# %}